LAB MEMBERS

 MeganT

-Megan S Hill
+Megan S. Hill

-Megan (previously known as Megan Thoemmes) received her PhD in 2019 from the Applied Ecology department at North Carolina State University, under the direction of Dr Rob Dunn.
+Megan (she/her, previously known as Megan Thoemmes) received her PhD in 2019 from the Applied Ecology department at North Carolina State University, under the direction of Dr Rob Dunn.
 Her work focuses on the microbes and arthropods found on and around mammal bodies, including those associated with humans, chimpanzees, and Key Largo woodrats.
 She is interested in how the built environment shapes species interactions and what factors drive differences among mammal structures, as well as how those differences affect individual health and well-being.

 In the Gilbert lab, Megan primarily studies microbial selection on the International Space Station and the use of novel intervention methods to reduce antibiotic resistance and virulence in pathogens at Rady Children’s Hospital.
 Previous work includes the development of the Meet Your Mites project and work on the Wild Life of Our Homes project.
 Her publications can be found here.